joshunrau/bun-plugin-tailwindcss/README.md

-> :warning:&nbsp; This package is no longer maintained, since I have stopped using Bun because of the huge numbers of segfaults, which unfortuantely, will probably not be resolved any time soon, if history is any indication.
+> :warning:&nbsp; This package is no longer maintained, since I have stopped using Bun because of the huge numbers of segfaults.
+Unfortunately, I doubt these will be resolved anytime soon, if history is any indication.

 # bun-plugin-tailwindcss